 - Apply using this form (Tip: Write down your stuff in a separate document before submitting so you can reference it later).

-- The Trainee Process lasts one semester, during which time you will remotely shadow various DJs and learn the ropes of on-air performance and radio programming, and have a 1-hour biweekly test program of your own.
+- The Trainee Process lasts one semester, during which time you will shadow various DJs and learn the ropes of on-air performance and radio programming, and have a 1-hour biweekly test program of your own.

 Got it?
 Good.
-Here are the applications!
+Here’s the DJ Trainee application!